 On September 3rd 25315 made very heavy weather of the eleven coach 07.36 Northampton – Euston, the slow line was taken at Ledburn to allow the Class 86 powered 07.46 ex Northampton to pass!!

 During July 25315 was transferred to Crewe.
+On July 7th 25315 was noted at York depot.
+On July 9th 25303 & 25315 were noted passing Wolverhampton with bogie oil tankers.
 At month end it was noted assisting an electric service between Bletchley & Rugby, the power was off for engineering work.